If you’ve ever owned investment property, chances are you’ve asked yourself at least once, “Should I sell my investment property or keep it?”

 Choosing the right agent can have a huge impact on your entire selling experience, how many fees you have to pay, and the amount you sell your property for.
 Be sure to do your research and pick an agent that can offer you value for money and good service.

-With Upside, you know exactly what you’re paying for, and that’s management of the entire sales process for an all-inclusive fee of $7,500.
+With Upside, you know exactly what you’re paying for, and that’s management of the entire sales process for an all-inclusive low, fixed fee.
 To speak with one of our agents, book a professional, no-obligation appraisal.